syamfarh/tp/docs/DeveloperGuide.md

 _Address_

 Step 1.
-The financial adviser wants to find out all their clients living in Serangoon so that they can
+The financial advisor wants to find out all their clients living in Serangoon so that they can
         line up client appointments efficiently.

 Step 2.
-The financial adviser enters `find a/Serangoon` into the command box and presses enter.
+The financial advisor enters `find a/Serangoon` into the command box and presses enter.

 Step 3.
 The input `find a/Serangoon` is passed into `FindCommandParser#parse`, and the string is parsed into two portions:
 1. Prefix
 2. Argument

 Step 4.
-Since the prefix specified by the financial adviser is `a/`, the `FindCommandParser` knows that it should call `find_add`, and thus, the argument is passed into `FindAddCommandParser#parse` for execution.
+Since the prefix specified by the financial advisor is `a/`, the `FindCommandParser` knows that it should call `find_add`, and thus, the argument is passed into `FindAddCommandParser#parse` for execution.

 Step 5. `FindAddCommandParser#parse` parses the argument input, and separates extracts `Serangoon`, and places it into